 Studies show that the general population is more stressed than ever before, with around 30% of people experiencing a decline in physical or mental health as a result.
-If you’re trying to manifest your dream life, it’s hard to do so when you’re completed in this way—but how do you know if tension, tiredness and pressure are becoming too intense for your body to handle, and what can you do to cope with?
+If you’re trying to manifest your dream life, it’s hard to do so when you’re in this way.
+But how do you know if tension, tiredness, and pressure are becoming too intense for your body to handle?
+Plus, what can you do to cope with it?

 In times of high stress, the immune system can begin to release too much histamine, which can lead to the same itchy, red bumps you’d experience during an allergic reaction.
 In addition, a stress-weakened immune system can lead to heightened skin sensitivity, so you may react to things that never used to bother you.

 Get hold of some soothing skin cream to help to calm your hives, and resist the temptation to scratch.
-Using mild soaps, perfume-free cosmetics and detergents during times of stress will also cut the risk of hyper-sensitivity reactions to products, and some people find a soothing oat milk bath calms the mind at the same time as taking the itch out of a rash.
+Using mild soaps, perfume-free cosmetics and detergents during times of stress will also cut the risk of hypersensitivity reactions to products.
+Some people find a soothing oat milk bath calms the mind at the same time as taking the itch out of a rash.